Applications are currently closed.

 What would I be doing?

-As part of the full British Council China internship programme you will join a specific department and work with a dedicated line manager.
-You may also be rotated between different departments in order for you to get a well-rounded understanding of our operations.
+As part of the full British Council China internship programme, you will join a specific department and work with a dedicated line manager.
+You may also be rotated between different departments to gain a well-rounded understanding of our operations.

-Our work is divided into the following business units: English & Exams, Education & Society and Arts and our business support teams.
-You are encouraged to read on these areas of work before completing your application forms.
+Our work is divided into the following business units: English and Exams, Education and Society, Arts, and our business support teams.
+We encourage you to read up on these areas before completing your application form.

 Am I eligible?

-For the British Council China internships we are looking for dynamic, globally curious individuals with an interest in the work we do and excellent analytical and interpersonal skills.
+For the British Council China internships, we are looking for globally curious individuals with an interest in the work we do, and excellent analytical and interpersonal skills.

 - You must be above 18 years of age

 - You must currently be a student at least in your penultimate or final year in any degree discipline.
-Alternatively, you may be a recent graduate (from 2016 onwards).
-This includes Master’s degree
+Alternatively, you may be a recent graduate (from 2017 onwards).
+This includes master’s degrees.

 - You must be British passport holder